StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

 Foundation models are increasingly used for data annotation~\cite{Tan2024} and automated judgment~\cite{Li2025LLMjudge}, raising concerns about bias and fairness.
 Linguistic and visual representations learned from large datasets often encode human-like biases~\cite{Caliskan2017, Liang2021LLMbias}.
 These biases may arise from multiple sources, including inadequate pre-training data, model architecture, learning objectives, and annotated data.
 Consequently, LLMs/VLMs differ in both the magnitude and direction of their predictions and errors.
-StackingNet mitigates these effects by combining predictions from multiple models, thereby averaging out systematic biases and emphasizing consensus across independent systems.
+By combining predictions across independently developed models, StackingNet can average out errors that are idiosyncratic to individual models.

 We evaluated this property on attribute rating tasks using facial images from the Chicago Face Database~\cite{Ma2015}.
-Thirteen attributes were predicted by ten VLMs across two genders and six racial groups.
+The database is a standardized set of high-resolution facial photographs, each accompanied by human ratings of perceived attributes.
+Thirteen attributes were predicted by ten VLMs across two gender groups and six race/ethnicity groups.
 Figure~\ref{fig:cfd}A summarizes the MAE for each model.
 Two distinct forms of bias were observed.
 Absolute bias arises when a model consistently deviates from ground-truth ratings (from human raters) in its overall scoring tendencies, for instance, when some models uniformly assign higher or lower values across all samples.
 Systematic bias, in contrast, reflects uneven performance across demographic groups.
 Accordingly, certain models, e.g., H2OVL, achieved lower overall MAE, whereas others, e.g., BLIP, exhibited pronounced demographic disparities.
-In general, gender-related differences were smaller than racial disparities, although attributes inherently associated with "masculine" or "feminine" still showed measurable bias.
+In general, differences across gender were smaller than those across race/ethnicity, although attributes inherently associated with "masculine" or "feminine" still showed measurable bias.
 These findings reveal substantial variation both between and within models.

 To further analyze directional tendencies, we examined signed prediction errors.
 As shown in Figure~\ref{fig:cfd}B, models such as BLIP and SmolVLM exhibited global overestimation or underestimation, while others produced asymmetric, long-tailed error distributions for specific attributes such as "disgusted" or "surprised".
 These skewed distributions indicate that even models with better overall performance can display sample-level instability and directional preference.
 Such inconsistencies may propagate to downstream tasks, introducing systematic biases that are difficult to detect yet are dangerous.